alperentoksoz/NewsAppClone---sondakika-/README.md

 ## Application NewsApp made in Swift 5 with pattern MVVM and newsapi.org API:

 - Without Xib, all ui created with programmatically
-- JSON parsing with decodable protocol
+- JSON parsing with Alamofire
 - Notification Center
 - Multiple direction collection view for switch between news
 - ActivityController: news sharing for detail page